TENET: One Step Toward Test-Driven Development for Repository-Level Code Generation: Related Work

 \subsection{Large Language Model Agents}

-LLM agents are increasingly used to automate developer workflows, which leverage an LLM as a central reasoning engine to decompose complex problems, create multi-step plans, and interact with environments using a predefined toolset.
-SWE-Agent~\citep{SWE-agent} solves real-world GitHub issues by equipping LLMs with tools for file editing, navigation, and testing.
-CodeAct~\citep{CodeAct} is a general agent, utilizes general tools to solve diverse problems.
-AutoCodeRover~\citep{ACR} and SpecRover~\citep{SpecRover} utilize program analysis to perform targeted code modifications.
-CodeAgent~\citep{CodeAgent} is the first agent specifically designed for repository-level code generation tasks, relying on a small set of tools and pre-defined workflows.
+LLM agents leverage LLMs as central reasoning engines to decompose complex problems, formulate multi-step plans, and interact with external environments through tool invocation.
+Prior work explores diverse agent designs for software engineering tasks.
+Approaches including AutoCodeRover~\citep{ACR}, SpecRover~\citep{SpecRover}, as well as CodeAgent~\citep{CodeAgent}, are designed for specific scenarios, such as issue fixing or repository-level code generation.
+These methods typically rely on pre-defined workflows and toolsets to guide program analysis and code modification.
+General-purpose software engineering agents, including SWE-Agent~\citep{SWE-agent}, CodeAct~\citep{CodeAct}, and Live-SWE-Agent~\citep{live-swe-agent}, can solve real-world GitHub issues by equipping LLMs with tools for code navigation, editing, and test execution, with Live-SWE-Agent further enabling agents to dynamically construct their own toolsets on the fly.

-However, when generating code in a test-driven manner in complex repositories, these agents lack efficient mechanisms for selecting the most beneficial tests from an entire suite and struggle to effectively use execution feedback for code refinement.
-In contrast, \ours{} employs the THM to select test cases that provide diverse test scenarios of the target function, yielding a much better context for code generation.
-Furthermore, \ours{} enables the LLM to use a more powerful toolset for efficient code retrieval and interactive debugging, and follows the RRW for effective code refinement.
+However, when generating code in a test-driven manner, they lack mechanisms to select informative tests and to effectively leverage execution feedback for refinement. \ours{} addresses this by using THM to select diverse and informative test cases for better specification, equipping LLMs with a powerful toolset for retrieval and interactive debugging, and adopting RRW for structured and effective code refinement.